 How long can I stay on a P-3 visa/status?

-P-3’s are approved for 1 year increments and can be granted as long as the event(s) are expected to last.
+Approving p-3’s are for 1 year increments.
+In addition, can be granted as long as the event(s) are expected to last.

 Can my spouse and children come with me on P-3?

 Yes, your spouse and unmarried children under the age of 21 may obtain P-4 status.
-Your dependents may not engage in employment, but may attend school or college.
+Your dependents may not engage in employment.
+However, they may attend school or college.